Monitoring Public Access

 Updates we have made

 We were glad to see that in the majority of cases the details we publish were accurate.
 The anonymous visitors did identify some cases where the quality and accuracy of the published details could be improved.
-Our Local Teams will be checking the issues raised to make sure that these cases are updated for 2015.
+Our Local Teams checked the issues raised to make sure that these cases were updated in 2015.

 We also noted that some visitors thought that they would be able to access some areas described that they couldn't.
 We have now made a change to our web page to make it clear that some features may not be accessible.

 We are pleased that the visitors rated the overall process so highly.
 They scored 51% of the visits as excellent with 94% scoring as excellent- fair.
 This works out as 99% of the open properties.